naitikbhise/WeatherWareHouse/README.md

 ### Query Parameters
 - date_start : Start date for the data, in the format YYYY-MM-DD.
 - day_count : Number of days to include in the data.
 Must be a positive integer between 1 and 10.
-- location : Location to filter the data for.
+- location : Location List to filter the data for.
 - statistics (optional): If set to 1, will return statistics for each location and date (average temperature and maximum temperature).
 ### Response
 - Status Code: 200 OK